Iceland announces plan to end whaling in 2024 | DW | 04.02.2022

 The rising costs of whaling mean that the practice will not make economic sense in two years' time.
 But Iceland could see a bigger boom from whale-watching tourists.

-Iceland will bring an end to its commercial whaling practices by 2024 due to dwindling economic benefits, the country's Fisheries Minister Svandis Svavarsdottir wrote in the Icelandic newspaper Morgunbladid on Friday.
+Iceland will bring an end to its commercial whaling practices by 2024 because of dwindling economic benefits, Fisheries Minister Svandis Svavarsdottir wrote in the Icelandic newspaper Morgunbladid on Friday.

 "There are few justifications to authorize the whale hunt beyond 2024," wrote the minister, who is a member of the Left-Green party, said.